Istiaq-Fuad/transfer-learning-mieeg/ARCHITECTURE.md

 - accuracy
 - Cohen's kappa
+- macro F1 and per-class F1
+- confusion matrix

 ### 4.3 Within-subject cross-validation

 When `--within_cv_folds` is greater than 1, each subject is evaluated using stratified k-fold cross-validation.
 Metrics are averaged across folds per subject.

+### 4.4 Optional augmentations, mixup, and calibration

+- augmentations: random temporal crop, Gaussian noise, and channel dropout
+- mixup: applied in token space before the transformer
+- calibration: `CalibrationLayer` trained on a subset of test trials (LOSO only)

 ## 5. Outputs